christiancheng/VehicleDB/README.md

   Run <code>$ grails -version </code> to verify installation.

-2. Alternatively (or on Windows), Grails can be downloaded as a .zip file: see https://grails.org/download.html for the download and https://grails.org/wiki/Installation for installation instructions.
+2. Alternatively (or on Windows), Grails can be downloaded as a .zip file:
+  * See https://grails.org/download.html for the download
+  * See https://grails.org/wiki/Installation for installation instructions.

 ## Running the application
 1. Make sure Grails is installed!